 Credits: MCLE Credit will be available

-Request A Tuition Waiver: If qualify for the $100.00 Tuition rate but are unable to pay, please email firstname.lastname@example.org to explain and request a waiver.
+Tuition Waiver: If you qualify for the $25.00 Tuition rate but are unable to pay, please email firstname.lastname@example.org to explain and request a waiver.
 Include the program name in the subject line.
-Tuition waivers are not available for the other rate amounts.
+Tuition waivers are not available for the other rate amount.

 *Tuition will be used to cover future expenses of CAIL’s Criminal Law grant programs or to provide for items the grant cannot sufficiently cover.